 It is no surprise that the blogging industry has been growing rapidly since the early development of the internet.
 According to WordPress, 409 million people view more than 20.7 billion blog posts each month as of today.
-This shows that the people’s interest in blogs has been increasing as well as its demands.
+This shows that people’s interest in blogs has been increasing as well as its demands.
 To get started with a blogging website, many people find WordPress as a convenient source.
 You can easily create a WordPress website by following some simple steps for blogging.
 Other than blogs, people do tend to create WordPress websites for business, news, magazines, and portfolios too.

-While creating a WordPress website for blogs, installing the WordPress themes is quite easy.
+While creating a WordPress website for blogs, installing WordPress themes is quite easy.
 But, you need to be very careful during adding the plugins.
 Plugins help to add functionality in your blog website.
 This can help the website owners as well as the readers to properly navigate through the website.
 Most plugins are developed for multiple purposes but some are developed only for specific purposes.
 You should add only the plugins that are necessary and would help with your blogging platform if you are creating a blog website.
 Adding excessive plugins which you don’t need might slow down your website.

 Nowadays eCommerce has become a fastest growing industry with the effective platforms.
 Day by day developers has been creating more and more robust solutions.
 To flow with the latest trends, the developers perform a regular update.
 Despite the fact, there are some of the platforms that have already gained the world recognition.